The fortress was founded by Peter the Great in 1703 to protect the new city of St. Petersburg.

-Since the beginning of 18th century a midday shot has been fired from the Naryshkin bastion of the Peter and Paul Fortress.
-Each significant event of the city life was marked with a certain number of shots done from the walls of the fortress, for example: the beginning or ending of a work shift, or reported the risk of a flood, or receiving guests of honor.
-The old traditions to fire a midday shot still exists.
+Since the beginning of 18th century a midday shot has been fired from the Naryshkin Bastion of the Peter and Paul Fortress.
+A certain number of shots from the walls of the fortress were done to announce the beginning and ending of work shifts, or the risk of a flood, or receiving guests of honor.
+The old tradition to fire a midday shot still exists.

 The Fortress was used as a base for the city garrison and also as a prison for noble and political prisoners.

 In 1849, the famous writer Fyodor Dostoevsky spent eight months in the Fortress, where he was imprisoned as a member of a political conspiracy.

 In the Peter and Paul Fortress, the so-called “Princess Tarakanova” was kept and died in custody.
 She pretended to be the daughter of Empress Elizabeth Petrovna and wanted to get the Russian throne.
 Some visitors of the museum claim that her ghost still lives in the fortress.

 The main Cathedral of the Fortress is called Peter and Paul Cathedral.
 It was built in 1712-1733.
 The construction of the cathedral was started with the building of the bell tower.
 The total height of the bell tower, including the figure of St. Petersburg’s Guardian Angel on the top of the spire, comes to 122,5 meters.
 It is still the highest architectural structure in the centre of St. Petersburg.